dfmcphee/code-style/building-a-component/readme.md

 ## Layout subcomponents
-Dedicated subcomponents should be used for layout separated from other visual styles.
+Dedicated subcomponents should be used for layout and separate from other visual styles.

 ```scss
 // Good!